Willoup78/Mosquitoes_release_mechanism/README.txt

  An alarm is set to call a callback everysecond.
 This allows us to measure external signal at a given rate.

+ --> adc_input (.c and .h)
+The file contains all the function to initialize the ADC with a DMA storage.
+The value are stored at very high frequency inside the DMA buffer.
+Then when the buffer is full the ADC callback is called and the first values from the buffer are extracted in value[].
+The DMA buffer is needed because the ADC can run in background without interrupting the CPU at each completed sequence of conversion (conversion of all the channels).
+This allows to run the ADC at whatever frequency without risking to have an ADC interruption when an other task is performed.
+Finally, the data from the intermediate buffer value[] can be read with a dedicated function (adc_read_data).
+To add other input, the following steps need to be done :
+	- configure the channel in adc_init (adc_input.c)
+	- configure the GPIO in HAL_ADC_MspInit (hal_msp.c)
+	- change the number of sensor constant NB_ADC_SENSOR (adc_input.h)